Local approximation of multipartite quantum measurements: Proof of Theorem

-For infinite protocols in LOCC, recall the discussion above that these are the limit of sequences of protocols that arise by simply adding one additional round at the end of branches present in the previous protocol of the sequence.
+For infinite protocols in LOCC, recall the discussion above that these are the limit of sequences of protocols that arise by simply adding one or more additional rounds at the end of branches present in the previous protocol of the sequence.
 Therefore in the limit, each branch generates a path as described in the theorem, but in this case some of those branches become infinite in the limit.
-While these paths now have an infinite number of steps, all those steps continue to be piecewise local in the limit.
-As just discussed, for finite protocol $\PC_r$, the corresponding path lies entirely within zonotope $Z_{\MC_r}$.
-In addition, each leaf node in $\PC_r$ that is not also a leaf node in $\PC_{r+1}$ is followed (and still present) in $\PC_{r+1}$ by one more complete local measurement.
-Since the children produced by that one extra measurement sum to their parent, it is easy to see that $Z_{\MC_r}\subseteq Z_{\MC_{r+1}}$.
-Thus, the piecewise local paths generated by $\PC_r$ not only lie entirely within $Z_{\MC_r}$, but also within $Z_{\MC_{r^\prime}}$ for all $r^\prime\ge r$.
-Taking the limit, we have that $Z_\MC=\lim_{r\to\infty}Z_{\MC_r}$ (since by assumption, the infinite-round protocol implements $\MC$), $Z_{\MC_r}\subseteq Z_\MC$ for all $r$, and it follows that the path to each of the outcomes of $\PC=\lim_{r\to\infty}\PC_r$ lies entirely within $Z_\MC$.
-This completes the proof.\endproof
+While these paths now have an infinite number of steps, all those steps continue to be piecewise-local in the limit.
+As just discussed, for finite protocol ${\cal P}_r$, the corresponding path lies entirely within zonotope $\ZC_{{\cal M}_r}$.
+In addition, each leaf node in ${\cal P}_r$ that is not also a leaf node in ${\cal P}_{r+1}$ is followed (and still present, though no longer a leaf) in ${\cal P}_{r+1}$ by one more complete local measurement.
+Since the children produced by that one extra measurement sum to their parent, it is easy to see that $\ZC_{{\cal M}_r}\subseteq \ZC_{{\cal M}_{r+1}}$.
+Thus, the piecewise-local paths generated by ${\cal P}_r$ not only lie entirely within $\ZC_{{\cal M}_r}$, but also within $\ZC_{{\cal M}_{r^\prime}}$ for all $r^\prime\ge r$.
+Taking the limit, we have that $\ZC_{\cal M}=\lim_{r\to\infty}\ZC_{{\cal M}_r}$ (since by assumption, the infinite-round protocol implements ${\cal M}$), $\ZC_{{\cal M}_r}\subseteq \ZC_{\cal M}$ for all $r$, and it follows that the path to each of the outcomes of ${\cal P}=\lim_{r\to\infty}{\cal P}_r$ lies entirely within $\ZC_{\cal M}$.
+This completes the proof. {\stretch{1}}$\blacksquare$

-Note that monotonicity is important because it excludes the trivial path, which exists for any measurement whatsoever, along $s\IC_\HC$ from $\IC_\HC$ to $0$ and then along $sE_j$ from $0$ to $E_j$.
+Note that monotonicity is important because it excludes the trivial path, which exists for any measurement whatsoever, along $s{\cal I}_{\cal H}$ from ${\cal I}_{\cal H}$ to $0$ and then along $sE_j$ from $0$ to a point on the line segment $(0,E_j]$.

-By dropping the condition that the paths be piecewise local, we obtain the following theorem, which provides a necessary condition that $\MC\in\locc$.
+By dropping the condition that the paths be piecewise-local, we can now prove Theorem~\ref{thm2}.